elainefirefly/PutCall-Prodigy/README.md

 ## PutCall Prodigy

 ### Objective
-Put Call Prodigy  aims to simplify and gamify options trading.
+PutCall Prodigy aims to simplify and gamify options trading.
 Educates equities traders in the bare function of options contracts, incrementally advancing the complexity of technical indicators offered and options strategies.

 ### The Problem
 Educational option trading platforms are often to complex for newcomers to understand.
 We saw an opportunity to introduce our users to a simplified educational platform where they will not be intimidated by the introduction of complex topics

 ### The Team
 1. Joanna Joseph